Microsoft beats quarterly revenue estimates on cloud boost

-(Reuters) - Microsoft Corp (MSFT.O) reported quarterly revenue above Wall Street estimates on Wednesday, powered by another strong performance from its cloud service Azure as the coronavirus outbreak and home sheltering lead to more people working from home.
+April 29 (Reuters) - Microsoft Corp reported quarterly revenue above Wall Street estimates on Wednesday, powered by another strong performance from its cloud service Azure as the coronavirus outbreak and home sheltering lead to more people working from home.

 The tech giant's revenue rose 15% to $35.02 billion in the third quarter March 31, beating analysts' estimates of $33.66 billion, according to IBES data from Refinitiv. (bit.ly/3f1Yeu3)